Protecting those who suffer from peanut allergy

 INT301 is the initial product in development by Intrommune specifically designed to help those who suffer from peanut allergy.
 The product is intended to significantly raise a patient’s immune threshold through daily use of OMIT toothpaste beyond what has triggered a potentially dangerous allergic reaction via accidental exposure.
 This additional protection helps relieve the persistent anxiety of peanut allergic individuals toward accidental exposure.

-Peanut INT301: Phase 1 Clinical Trial
+Peanut INT301: OMEGA Clinical Trial